mir-group/BRAVE/README.md

 # Bloch Representation Analysis and Visualization Environment (BRAVE)

 BRAVE is a Python package that includes several modules for parsing the output files of different electronic structure codes, generating the input files for subsequent calculations, and analyzing and plotting the calculation results.
+It is also the main pre- and post-processing tool for computing electronic transport properties with [EPA](https://github.com/mir-group/EPA) code.
 For details please refer to the documentation on individual modules.
 ```python
 import brave
 help(brave)